-(a)  Whenever the city engineer has reasonable cause to believe that any person is violating or threatening to violate this chapter or any term, condition, or provision of an approved plan, the city engineer may, either before or after the institution of any other action or proceeding authorized by this chapter, authorize the city attorney to institute a civil action in the name of city for injunctive relief to restrain the violation or threatened violation.
-The action shall be brought pursuant to G.S.
-153A-123 in the county superior court.
+(a)  Whenever the Stormwater Administrator has reasonable cause to believe that any person is violating or threatening to violate Article 28 or any term, condition, or provision of an approved plan, the Stormwater Administrator, with the written authorization of the City Manager, may, either before or after the institution of any other action or proceeding authorized by Article 39.2.D, authorize the City Attorney to institute a civil action in the name of the city for injunctive relief to restrain the violation or threatened violation.
+See Section 39.2.A.5 on injunctions.
+The action shall be brought pursuant to N.C.G.S. § 160A-175 in the Mecklenburg County Superior Court.

 (b)  Upon determination by a court that an alleged violation is occurring or is threatened, the court shall enter such orders or judgments as are necessary to abate the violation or to prevent the threatened violation.
-The institution of an action for injunctive relief under this section shall not relieve any party to such proceedings from any civil or criminal penalty prescribed for violations of this chapter.
+See Section 39.2.A.5 for injunctions and orders of abatement.
+The institution of an action for injunctive relief under this section shall not relieve any party to such proceedings from any civil or criminal penalty prescribed for violations of Article 28.

 (Code 1985, § 18-34)